IKATS/IKATS/CONTRIBUTING.operator.md

 ### README.md

-For understanding purposes , the `README.md` file should :
+For understanding purposes, the `README.md` file should :

 * describe the purpose of the operator
 * give a description of the inputs, ouputs, and parameters to know how to use it